Page saved! You can go back to this later in your Diabetes and Me Close

 We’ve got a whole host of recipes to keep you toasty and healthy through the colder months.
 Check out our budget-friendly meal plan for the week, filled with warming stews and soups.

 You might be surprised to hear that alcohol can make your blood vessels dilate and cause you to lose more heat from your body.
-So drinking alcohol isn't a quick fix to warm you up, it will have the opposite effect and make you colder.
+It is a myth that drinking alcohol will warm you up - it will have the opposite effect, making you colder, and in cold weather it can increase your risk of hypothermia.

 Stay active